bsorrentino/maven-annotation-plugin/test/README.md

 ## Steps for test

-Deploy project assets. (valid only for the SNAPSHOT)
+Deploy project assets. (need only for the SNAPSHOT)
 > let's go in root folder and run
 >```dockerfile
 >mvn deploy